 |A1: Core Service - Promote adherence to the Code of Ethics by certified educators|

 Analysis of results and challenges: Presentations promote adherence to the Code of Ethics, raise awareness of violations addressed in the Code of Ethics, and provide a framework of analysis of unethical behavior.
 The Commission’s goal is to increase the number of pre-service and in-service educators who hear presentations.
-In FY2017 the number of presentations was 14, which is a decrease from previous years.
+In FY2019 the number of presentations was 18, which is an increase from last year.
 More work is needed to increase the number of presentations.

 |A2: Core Service - Investigate properly filed complaints against certified educators|

-Analysis of results and challenges: In FY2017 the Commission staff continued to respond in a timely manner to complaints.
-All complaints, which warranted investigations, had investigations initiated within 30 days of receipt of the complaint, resulting in attainment of the target set in FY2017.
-In most cases investigation was initiated in a much shorter period of time.
+Analysis of results and challenges: In FY2019, the Commission staff continued to respond in a timely manner to complaints.
+All complaints, which warranted investigations, had investigations initiated within 30 days of receipt of the complaint, resulting in attainment of the target set in FY2019.
+In FY2018, only 80% of investigations were initiated within the 30-day period due to staff shortage.
+In most cases, investigation was initiated in a much shorter period of time.

 Analysis of results and challenges: Procedures were instituted in FY2006 to ensure all complaints were acknowledged in a timely manner.
-In FY2017 Commission staff continued to acknowledge all complaints within five business days.
+In FY2018, there was a drop in percentage due to staff absences, however, in FY2019, Commission staff continued to acknowledge all complaints within five business days.
 Staff also responded to background checks within five business days, many times within 24 hours.